Nick Bosa: Personal life

-His brother, Joey Bosa, also played college football at Ohio State before being selected third overall by the San Diego Chargers in the 2016 NFL Draft.
-Their father, John Bosa, was a first round pick by the Miami Dolphins in the 1987 NFL Draft out of Boston College.
-His uncle Eric Kumerow, and cousin Jake Kumerow, have also played in the NFL.
-His grand-uncle, Mike Pyle, also played in the NFL.
+His brother, Joey Bosa, also played college football at Ohio State before being selected third overall by the San Diego Chargers in the 2016 NFL draft.
+Their father, John Bosa, was a first round pick by the Miami Dolphins in the 1987 NFL draft out of Boston College.
+His uncle Eric Kumerow (also a first round pick by the Miami Dolphins in the 1988 NFL draft), cousin Jake Kumerow, grandfather Palmer Pyle, and great-uncle Mike Pyle, have also played in the NFL.
 He is the great-grandson of former Chicago Outfit leader Tony Accardo.